 Although the stainless steel used for the Ohio Power Bar is excellent, the standout feature of the OPB is the knurling.
 Out of all the power bars I’ve used (yes, even the overrated Texas Power Bar) the OPB has my favorite knurl.
 It’s aggressive enough to dig into the hand, but it’s not going to shred them like the cheese grater known as the Okie Deadlift Bar.

 More than any other company, Rogue has invested in the tooling, machinery, and research to develop the best knurling possible.
 Knurling is a very subjective thing as everyone has different preferences, but there has not been a bar with as much universal acceptance as the Rogue OPB.

-The knurling on the OPB features four diamond points where ordinarily there would be only one.
-The way this is likely achieved is by taking two more passes over the knurl that cuts off the top diamond knurl and therefore increasing the surface area and points of contact.
+The aggressive knurling on the OPB features four diamond points where ordinarily there would be only one.
+This is likely achieved by taking two more passes over the knurl that cuts off the top diamond knurl and therefore increasing the surface area and points of contact.

 Knurling is a hard thing to judge over the internet and really does require the user to actually hold the bar before deciding if they’ll like it.
 That said, I highly recommend this bar, and that’s largely due to the outstanding knurl.

 Rogue just released the AGGRO version of the Ohio Power Bar in 2021, which has even more aggressive knurling.
 You can choose from 2x AGGRO or 3x AGGRO, with the 3x being the sharpest knurling available from Rogue.

 The OPB comes in several finishes (black zinc, Cerakote, e-coat, bare steel, and stainless), but I own the stainless steel, and that’s the bar I’m referencing in this review.